Sometimes, you need conditional expressions, which provide different values based on whether a specific condition is met. For example, in EX1:

 EX1: RSI1>70 , 10 , 0

-In EX2 if MA1 crosses up MA2 then it returns EXP1 and if not, it gives MA1[5].
+In EX2, if MA1 crosses above MA2, it returns EXP1; otherwise, it returns MA1[5].

 EX2: MA1 CROSSUP MA2 , EXP1 , MA1[5]

-In EX3 you can see a logical “and” between 2 pairs of parentheses.
-As mentioned above it means that if the value of this logical expression is true then give EXP1 otherwise give EXP2.
+In EX3, the expression uses a logical “and” between two sets of parentheses.
+As mentioned above, if the value of this logical expression is true, it returns EXP1; otherwise, it returns EXP2.

 EX3: (MA1<MA2) AND (MA3 CROSSDOWN MA4) , EXP1 , EXP2

-In EX4, if the signal line of MACD is above the mainline of MACD returns 1 and otherwise returns 0.
+In EX4, if the signal line of MACD is above the mainline of MACD, the expression returns 1; otherwise, it returns 0.

 EX4: MACD1:SIGNAL ISABOVE MACD2:MAIN , 1 , 0